-I fast once a week for a 24-hour period of time.
+I fast once a week for 24 hours.
 I skip food between two evening meals.
-I fast during ekadashi and on a random day between two ekadashis when it feels appropriate.
-In general, I also practice to break fast only after I had a proper elimination in the morning.
+I fast during Ekadashi and on a random day between two Ekadashi when it feels appropriate.
+In general, I also practice breaking fast only after I had a proper elimination in the morning.
 Therefore I often have lunch as my first meal.

-- give the digestion system a rest on a regular basis and support the cleansing of the body
+- give the digestion system a rest regularly and support the cleansing of the body

 - connect back to the sensation of real hunger (vs appetite)